stoerr/workloglet/Specification.md

   - A text area for description.
   - A submit button.
   - Error messages for any issues encountered.
   - If the submission was successful, the application closes itself and also the browser tab.
+No alert or anything.

 ## Cron Job Example